-Accounting Management: Do the "Whos” down in “Whoville” access your network?
-Would you know if they did?
+Accounting Management: Do you know who is accessing your network and when?
 Accounting management provides critical usage information of network resources so that you know who has access and when.

 Performance Management: You should monitor and measure various aspects of performance so that overall quality can be maintained at an acceptable level.
 This is usually the trickiest monitoring to setup, since performance can be affected by so many factors at different times.

 Security Management: End-to-end security has to be managed and the weakest link is where you'll most likely be attacked.
-The weakest link is often a network service that is left enabled for convenience or is not managed by the same team that manages other network infrastructure (such as DHCP, DNS, NTP, etc.) Only provide access to network devices and corporate resources to authorized individuals, and audit that access regularly to ensure that Cindy Lou Who, who left the company two years ago, no longer has access.
+The weakest link is often a network service that is left enabled for convenience or is not managed by the same team that manages other network infrastructure (such as DHCP, DNS, NTP, etc.) Only provide access to network devices and corporate resources to authorized individuals, and audit that access regularly to ensure that former employees no longer have access.